LeQuint Allen scores six TDs to lead Millville over Shawnee

 With all the offense and 30-plus penalties, the game lasted more than three hours.

-Allen set the tone on Shawnee’s first interception when he soared into the air and picked off a Renegades downfield pass.
+Allen set the tone on Shawnee’s first possession when he soared into the air and picked off a Renegades downfield pass.
+That was just the start of Allen's big night.

-Allen, a Syracuse University recruit, caught a 12-yard pass for Millville’s first TD.
-He carried 35 times and score on runs of 1, 5, 8, 41 and 1 yard.
+The Syracuse University recruit caught a 12-yard pass for Millville’s first TD.
+He carried 35 times and scored on runs of 1, 5, 8, 41 and 1 yard.

 “That dude has stepped up immensely as a leader,” Millville coach Dennis Thomas said.
 “This week, last week, you begin to see him become more of a vocal leader and the kids respond.
 It was really good to see him have this type of game.”